History of Abkhazia

+The history of Abkhazia, a region in the South Caucasus, spans more than 5,000 years from its settlement by the Lower Paleolithic hunter-gatherers to its present status as a partially recognized state.

 Prehistoric settlement

 Lower Paleolithic hunting-gathering encampments formed the first known settlements on the territory of modern-day Abkhazia.
 The earliest examples have been unearthed at the sites of Iashkhtva, Gumista, Kelasuri, and Ochamchire.
 Upper Paleolithic culture settled chiefly on the coastline.
 Mesolithic and Neolithic periods brought larger permanent settlements and marked the beginning of farming, animal husbandry, and the production of ceramics.
 The earliest artifacts of megalithic culture appeared in the early 3rd millennium BC and continued into the Bronze Age as the so-called dolmens of Abkhazia, typically consisting of four upright mass stones and a capstone, some of them weighing as much as 50 tonnes.
 A dolmen from the Eshera archaeological site is the best-studied prehistoric monument of this type.
 The Late Bronze Age saw the development of more advanced bronze implements and continued into the Iron Age as a part of the Colchian culture (c.
 1200-600 BCE), which covered most of what is now western Georgia and part of northeastern Anatolia.